 The European Society for Medical Oncology (ESMO) introduced the Magnitude of Clinical Benefit Scale, which grades cancer drugs approved in Europe according to their benefits seen in clinical trials.
 A paper released along with the scale, published in August 2015 in the Annals of Oncology, provided the scale’s ratings for 77 cancer drugs currently used in Europe.

 Going forward, ESMO will use its scale to assess each newly approved cancer drug.
 Treatment guidelines will spotlight the drugs that get high scores, “in the hope that these drugs will be rapidly implemented by health authorities across Europe,” says medical oncologist and ESMO Executive Board member Josep Tabernero at the Vall d’Hebron Institute of Oncology in Barcelona, Spain.

 Researchers are developing ways to tie a drug’s price to its value.
 Three scales include:

-The American Society of Clinical Oncology (ASCO) published a
+- The American Society of Clinical Oncology framework for assessing benefit.

 Another model, unveiled in June 2015, computes a value-based price.
 (Neither the ASCO nor ESMO models offers suggestions for how to calculate value-based pricing.)
 Designed by Peter Bach, a physician and epidemiologist at Memorial Sloan Kettering Cancer Center in New York City, DrugAbacus calculates a drug’s value to a patient by considering clinical benefits, side effects, mechanism of action, whether it is used to treat a rare disease, its potential for use in a large population and the cost of development.
 It then compares that value with the market price of the drug.
 Some dramatic disparities emerge: The DrugAbacus value of Provenge (sipuleucel-T), used to treat advanced prostate cancer, for example, is about $27,000 per month compared with its actual price of more than $77,000.